-A VFD is an important part of several electrical circuits in the BLADE II saw.
+A VFD is an important part of several electrical circuits in the BLADE saw.
 Verifying the voltage in and out of the VFD is always a good first step in the electrical troubleshooting process.
-See Figure 7-83 for the location of each VFD located inside the main electrical enclosure.
+See Figure for the location of each VFD located inside the main electrical enclosure.

-If the VFD experiences a fault, the error code will display on the VFD display (Figure 7-81).
-See the Fault messages section of the ACS 380 VFD manual or the ACS 880 VFD manual for a list of fault codes, causes, and solutions.
+If the VFD experiences a fault, the error code will display on the VFD display (Figure 7-83).
 For help troubleshooting VFD faults, call MiTek Automation Support.